The Implicit Bias of Steepest Descent with Mini-batch Stochastic Gradient: Main Results

 \begin{remark} The momentum-based analysis does not recover the no-momentum result by setting $\beta_1=0$ because it exploits smooth exponential decay across epochs and geometric-series bounds, which break down in the degenerate case $\beta_1=0$. \end{remark}

 Theorem~\ref{thm:nmd_margin_rate_maintext} shows that momentum fundamentally alters the regime under which the implicit bias of stochastic steepest descent emerges, by stabilizing the descent direction under mini-batch noise, as temporal gradient accumulation exploits the epoch-wise zero-sum structure of Random Reshuffling to cancel stochastic fluctuations and enforce alignment with the full gradient (Lemma~\ref{lem:momentum_noise_accumulation} and~\ref{lem:nmd_descent}).
-In contrast to the no-momentum case, where a sufficiently large batch size is required, momentum enables convergence to an approximate norm-induced max-margin solution even with small batches, provided that the effective margin $\rho$ is positive, which typically requires sufficiently large momentum $\beta_1$.
-The positivity of $\rho$ restores the monotonic loss decay and subsequent margin growth typical of large-batch settings, but at a later threshold $t_2$.
+In contrast to the no-momentum case, momentum enables convergence to an approximate norm-induced max-margin solution even with small batches, provided that the effective margin $\rho$ is positive, which typically requires sufficiently large momentum $\beta_1$.
+Specifically, while no-momentum worst-case guarantee $\Omega(\frac{nR}{\gamma+R})$ collapses to $b=n$ under the stated assumptions, the momentum condition only requires $b=\Omega\big(n(\frac{(1-\beta_1)R}{\gamma})^{1/3}\big).$ As $\beta_1\to 1$, the required batch size can become much smaller; e.g., if $1-\beta_1=O(n^{-3})$, the condition permits $b=\Omega(1)$.
+When $\rho>0$, momentum restores the monotonic loss decay and subsequent margin growth typical of large-batch settings, but at a later threshold $t_2$.
 The bound further reveals a tradeoff between batch size and momentum: increasing $\beta_1$ or increasing $b$ both reduce the gap between $\rho$ and $\gamma$.
 While momentum stabilizes the descent direction under stochastic gradients, it also introduces additional terms in the margin bound scaling with $\frac{m}{1-\beta_1}$ and the momentum drift constant $D$, which collectively slow down the convergence compared to the no-momentum case.

 Notably, \citet{baek2025implicitbiaspersampleadam} also analyzed Signum with mini-batch stochastic gradients and obtained margin convergence results related to Theorem~\ref{thm:nmd_margin_rate_maintext}.
 However, their analysis is limited to Signum and relies on a fixed mini-batch partition that is cycled deterministically throughout training, which departs from standard stochastic training protocols.
 Moreover, their results characterize only asymptotic convergence behavior and do not provide convergence rate guarantees.